kmadjei/Py-Assigment/README.md

 ## Testing

+During the coding phase, each functionality was tested for the required feedback before progressing further into the project.

 **User's Perspective**
     > As a user, when I run the program I should receive feedback that shows the program is working
     > When I enter incorrect data, the program should give me another chance to correct myself